khileshsharma/05-JWT-Basics/README.md

 - `customAPIError`: Represents a custom API error.

 These error classes are used for handling specific error scenarios within the API.

+////////////////////////////////////////////////////////////////////

+dotenv  : we can keep sensitive information separate from out codebase, making it easier to manage and maintain different configurations for different environments (e.g., development, staging, production) without modifying the application's code.